stanford-cs248/draw-svg/README.md

 ## Submission instruction
 Zip your assignment directory (please delete build directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).
 You can click on the Dashboard tab on the left bar to select Interactive Computer Graphics.

+One submission per team.

 ## Getting started

 We will be distributing assignments with git.
-You can find the repository for this assignment at https://github.com/cs248-spring-2018/DrawSVG.git.
+You can find the repository for this assignment at https://github.com/stanford-cs248/draw-svg.git.
 If you are unfamiliar with git, here is what you need to do to get the starter code:

 ```
 $ git clone https://github.com/stanford-cs248/draw-svg.git